ibrahim-sisar/ibrahim-sisar/README.md

 ## 👨‍💻 About Me

 Hi there!
-I'm **Ibrahim abu al roos, a passionate programmer, innovator, and tech enthusiast.
+I'm **Ibrahim abu al roos**, a passionate programmer, innovator, and tech enthusiast.
 At just 15 years old, I have developed a solid foundation in various programming and technical fields.

 **What do I offer?**
 - Building web applications with **Django** and **Flask**.